-Visit the Grantmaking section on this site; which will explain the Foundation's organizational requirements.
-After reviewing them, if you believe you still qualify, you are welcome to submit your full proposal.
+Visit the Grantmaking section on this site; which will explain the Foundation’s organizational requirements.
+After reviewing them, if you believe you still qualify, you are welcome to submit an electronic Letter of Inquiry (LOI).

 In 1965, Marshall Field IV contributed $8 million dollars to the Field Foundation of Illinois.
 In 1969, the Field building (located at 135 S. La Salle) was sold for $32.5 million.
 Mr. Field’s contribution plus the profit of the sale of the Field building (a total of about $19.45 million) were set up as an endowment and transferred to the Foundation’s assets.